From Accountant to Internal Auditor - Opportunity of Growth

 What is internal auditing?

-Internal auditing is an independent, objective assurance and consulting engagement designed to reduce risk, and importantly add value by improving an organization’s governance, strategy and operations.
+Internal auditing is an independent, objective assurance and consulting engagement designed to reduce risk and, importantly, add value by improving an organisation’s governance, strategy and operations.

-It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.

-The scope of internal auditing within an organization is broad and may involve topics such as an organization’s governance, risk management and management controls over the efficiency of operations, the reliability of financial and management reporting and compliance with laws and regulations.
+The scope of internal auditing within an organisation is broad and may involve topics such as an organisation’s governance, risk management and management controls over the efficiency of operations, the reliability of financial and management reporting and compliance with laws and regulations.

 Internal auditors are not responsible for the execution of company activities.
-They advise management and the those charged with governance, regarding how to better execute their responsibilities.
+They advise management and those charged with governance regarding how to better execute their responsibilities.
 External accountants can certainly play a role as a participant at a board or committee level.

-A recent report by KPMG (Seeking value through internal audit) identified three specific insights that the leaders and managers of organisations receive from internal audits:
+A recent report by KPMG (Seeking value through internal audits) identified three specific insights that the leaders and managers of organisations receive from internal audits:

 1. Help assess risks and risk management practices